smallstep/docs-old/step-cli/reference/certificate/inspect/index.md

 **--insecure**
 Use an insecure client to retrieve a remote peer certificate.
 Useful for debugging invalid certificates remotely.

-**--servername**=`value`
-TLS Server Name Indication that should be sent to request a specific certificate from the server.

 ## Exit codes